cltl-students/Siti_Nurhalimah_Thesis_2023/README.md

 Licence of the repository.

 ## References
 H. B. M. Noor, S. Sapuan, and F. Bond.
 [Creating the open Wordnet Bahasa](https://aclanthology.org/Y11-1027).
-In Proceedings of the 25th Pacific Asia Conference on Language, Information and Computa- tion, pages 255–264, Singapore, Dec.
+In Proceedings of the 25th Pacific Asia Conference on Language, Information and Computation, pages 255–264, Singapore, Dec.
 2011.
 Institute of Digital Enhancement of Cog- nitive Processing, Waseda University.

 Bond and G. Bonansinga.
 Exploring Cross-Lingual Sense Mapping in a Multilingual Parallel Corpus, pages 56–61.
 01 2015.
 ISBN 9788899200008. doi: 10.4000/books.aaccademia.1321